bbauska/UofM-Intro-CSS3/README.md

   width="40%;" />
 </p>

-Now, when you get started, I&apos;m going to assume that you have the second peer-graded assignment done.
-You can feel free to alter that as much as you want, but I need to know that those changes are completed.
+<p>Now, when you get started, I&apos;m going to assume that you have the second
+peer-graded assignment done.
+You can feel free to alter that as much as you want, but I need to know that those changes are completed.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 417/418. before and after web design (219) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="border"